EveryOneIsGross/scratchTHOUGHTS/README.md

 [totaltrashcodethatsortofworks](https://github.com/EveryOneIsGross/scratchTHOUGHTS/blob/main/p2pchatwAI_CONTEXT.py)

-Attached script: You'll be able to run a 'server' and 'client' instance locally with their own llms and it will create databases for each username and with AI sending their embeddings etc. Just need to create a properly relay cause right now it all falls out of sync, and I have some leaky loops.
+Attached script: Currently you can run a 'server' and 'client' instance locally with their own llms and it will create databases for each username and with AI sending their responses alongside embeddings etc. Just need to create a proper relay 'cause right now it all falls out of sync, and I have some leaky loops. turns out the room the chats in is harder than teh bot.

 ---
 19.08.23